-The signed Program of Studies must be on file with the College of Business Graduate Office; (All courses listed on the Program of Studies must be completed with no outstanding incomplete grades.)
+The signed program of study must be on file with the College of Business Graduate Office.
+All courses listed on the program of study must be completed with no outstanding incomplete grades.

-Register for MAN 8964, Doctoral Preliminary Examination, for the term in which you are taking your primary Exam.
+Register for ACG 8964, Doctoral Preliminary Examination, for the term in which you are taking your Preliminary Exam.
+You will need to be assigned a reference number for registration purposes.
 Communicate with the Graduate Program office to get this registration number.

-Your Program Director will notify you of the location and procedure for your preliminary exam.
+Your program advisor will notify you of the location and procedure for your preliminary exam.